Reclining Bound Angle Pose

 Step Four

 Hold the pose for a minute.
-As you get used to it, hold it a little longer each time you practice it.
+As you get used to it, hold it a little longer each time you practice.
 When you are ready to come out of the pose, lift your thighs back together with your hands and roll over onto your right side.
 Push yourself back up to a sitting position with your hands.
 Let your head come up last.

 Beginner's Tip: